 How to make buttery, flaky homemade pie crust in the food processor!
 It's quick, easy, and absolutely delicious!
 The best part?
 Takes less than 10 minutes!

 - 8 tablespoons cold unsalted butter, cut into tiny cubes

 - 8 tablespoons cold shortening cut into tiny cubes

 - 2 ¾ cups all-purpose flour

 - 1 teaspoon fine sea salt

-- 1 ½ tablespoons granulated sugar omit for savory dishes
+- 1 ½ tablespoon granulated sugar (omit for savory dishes)

 Place butter and shortening cubes in the freezer temporarily to harden.

-Cut the dough ball in half using a knife or a pastry cutter, and form into two flattened round disks.
-Wrap in plastic wrap and place in the refrigerator until chilled through, at least 2 hours.
+Transfer the dough to a floured work surface and cut the dough ball in half using a knife or a pastry cutter.
+Form into two flattened round disks, wrap in plastic wrap and place in the refrigerator until chilled through, at least 2 hours.

 Dough will be sticky if not properly chilled.
 Makes two 12” dough rounds.